Welcome & Congratulations

 Get to know the campus by visiting the Wayfinding at UBC website.

 On your second day at work at UBC, visit our office on your lunch hour to receive and sign your offer letter confirming your employment.
 This will take approximately 10 minutes.
+If you are working off site, meaning at the hospitals or Robson Square, please call us at 604-827-3481 to make alternate arrangements.

 The Staff Finders Placement Coordinator will manage your placements/assignments.
 She will provide you with the following assignment information by phone and by email – please record this information when you receive it as you will need it to complete your timesheets.